Republic of San Marco: Maintaining independence

 Despite enthusiastic support for Sardinia by the revolutionaries (the Republic of San Marco and Giuseppe Mazzini's Milanese volunteers), the Austrians started to regain ground.
 But the Austrian government was distracted by the Vienna Uprising, the Hungarian Revolution of 1848, and other Revolutions of 1848 in the Habsburg areas.
 So Radetzky was instructed to seek a truce, an order he ignored.

-While Austria was pressed on every front, the Italians allowed her time to regroup and to reconquer Venice and the other troubled areas of the empire one by one.
+While Austria was pressed on every front, the divided Italians allowed her time to regroup and to reconquer Venice and the other troubled areas of the empire one by one.

 Militarily, misreadings of the fluctuating political status in northern Italy—combined with Manin's indecision and ill-health, which confined him to bed at critical moments—led to several damaging poor judgements by Venice.
 The Austrian fleet was stationed in the formerly-Venetian port of Pola, in Istria.
 Despite Venice having much sympathy there, they made no effort to seize the fleet.
 Similarly, had the Venetians encouraged the desertion of Lombard-Venetian soldiers from the Austrian army, such trained and disciplined troops might have bolstered the Venetian army.

 The Venetian revolutionaries also failed to incorporate the terra ferma (the Venetian mainland) into the lagoon-based republic effectively.
 While revolutionary reform generated some popular support for the new régime, the revolutionaries recruited few troops there.
 Mainlanders were mistrustful of Venetian power, probably as a result of old assumptions about the earlier Mariner Republic.
 This combined with destructive foraging and other damage, which might have been avoided had the revolutionaries recruited across terra ferma.
 While most of the middle and upper classes still supported the fight for independence, the lower classes of terra ferma were largely indifferent.
 The Venetian and Lombard troops of Radetzky's army remained mostly loyal and actively fought for Austria.
 Mainland recruits could have combined with the 2,000 Papal guards and Neapolitan soldiers under General Pepe, who ignored orders to retreat in favor of supporting the infant republics.
 But when Austrians under Nugent marched on Verona, and General Durando led a Piedmontese force to defend, Venice could only supply a few volunteers, later joined by Colonel Ferrari's Papal regulars.
 This was of no avail, as Nugent's force met up with Radetzky's forces and took Verona easily.